winshining/nginx-http-flv-module/README.md

         }
     }

-So the url of play using HTTP is:
+Then the url of play based on HTTP is:

     http://example.com:8080/live?port=1985&app=myapp&stream=mystream